 Welding Shirts Conclusion

 If you’re a casual welder at home, then investing in the best welding shirt you could afford is a great idea for your personal safety.
 It’s pretty much required on job sites, lest you break OSHA standards, but making a good, informed choice and getting the right welding shirt possible is a lot better than relying on whatever the company recommends.
-So get your shirt, and get welding in more comfort than you ever thought possible.
+So get your shirt (and, to be extra safe, a welding jacket), and get welding in more comfort than you ever thought possible.
 Good luck!